WordPress

 • You want forms styled exactly like your theme

-• You want to use your theme's button styles
+• You want to use your theme's exact button styles

 • You need custom form validation logic